williamskyfurs/astrocosmos-craftyard/moderation.md

 ## Proof of Complementary Cosmic Patch
 The patcher is still uncertain about the patched shader permission, therefore i decided to not include it first in the modpack, ill update the modpack

+# QUESTION
+Is the moderation also applied to older version? if so, then ill be deleting it and make the new stay there